zigaklun/Quantum-Sim/Learn Quantum/Quantum Computing Basics.md

 The CNOT gate acts on two qubits.
 One is the target and and the other control qubit.
 The CNOT gate applies an X gate to the target qubit if the control qubit is a 1.
 If control is 0 it does nothing.

 Another way of describing the is as a generalization of the classical gate, since the action of the gate may be summarized as $\vert A,B\rangle\rightarrow\vert A,B⊕A\rangle$ , where ⊕ is addition modulo two, which is exactly what the gate does.
 That is, the control qubit and the target qubit are ed and stored in the target qubit.
 Yet another way of describing the action of the is to give a matrix representation, as shown in the bottom right of Figure 1.6.
 You can easily verify that the first column of $U_{CN}$ describes the transformation that occurs to $\vert00\rangle$, and similarly for the other computational basis states, $\vert01\rangle$ , $\vert10\rangle$ , and $\vert11\rangle$.
-As for the single qubit case, the requirement that probability be conserved is expressed in the fact that $U_{CN}$ is a unitary matrix, that is, $U^{\dagger}_{CN}U_{CN} = I$.
+As for the single qubit case, the requirement that probability be conserved is expressed in the fact that $U_{CN}$ is a unitary matrix, that is, $U^{\dagger}U_{CN}=I$ .

 Using three CNOT gates on two qubits interchangeably we can implement SWAP gate.